Updated July 30th, 2018.

-I’ve gotten a few requests for it, so I thought it might be helpful to share the quote template that I use on Thumbtack.com; as you may know, I side hustle fairly hard as a face-painter.
-It’s not my main source of income, but on any given month, I land 1-3 gigs and can count on an extra $200-$400 per month.
+Today, I’m sharing the quote template that I use on Thumbtack.com; as you may know, I side-hustle fairly hard as a face-painter.
+It’s not my main source of income, but in 2017 alone, I earned $2,300 just from a few weekend gigs.
 I don’t presume to be the authority on how to make a full-time, livable income off of face-painting, but I can at least share what works for me.
-I’m aware there’s the prevailing idea that Thumbtack is nothing but a big ole’ scam (and I’ve certainly encountered that myself), but it’s still a handy tool from which I can consistently find clients and make money.
+I’m aware there’s the prevailing idea that Thumbtack.com is nothing but a big scam (and I’ve certainly encountered that myself), but it’s still a handy tool from which I can consistently find clients and make money.

 [maybe a quick note here about the theme of their party, if applicable]